caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *float*, *optional*, *default = 1.0*

-    WSclean gain for major iterations, i.e., maximum fraction of the image peak that is cleaned in each major iteration.
+    Gain value for major iterations in WSClean.
+I.e., the maximum fraction of the image peak that is cleaned in each major iteration.
 A value of 1 means that all cleaning happens in the image plane and no major cycle is performed.

   **wscl_sofia_niter**

     *int*, *optional*, *default = 2*

-    Maximum number of WSclean + SoFiA iterations.
-The initial cleaning is done with WSclean automasking or with a user clean mask.
+    Maximum number of WSClean + SoFiA iterations.
+The initial cleaning is done with WSClean automasking or with a user-provided clean mask.
 Subsequent iterations use a SoFiA clean mask.
-A value of 1 means that WSclean is only executed once and SoFiA is not used.
+A value of 1 means that WSClean is only executed once and SoFiA is not used.

   **wscl_sofia_converge**

     *float*, *optional*, *default = 1.1*

-    Stop the WSclean + SoFiA iterations if the cube RMS has dropped by a factor < wscl_sofia_converge when comparing the last two iterations (considering only channels that were cleaned).
-If set to 0 then the maximum number of iterations is performed regardless of the noise change.
+    Stop the WSClean + SoFiA iterations if the cube RMS has dropped by a factor < wscl_sofia_converge when comparing the last two iterations (considering only channels that were cleaned).
+If set to 0 then the maximum number of iterations is performed regardless of the change in RMS.

   **wscl_keep_final_products_only**

     *bool*, *optional*, *default = False*

-    If set to true it deletes WSclean + Sofia intermediate cubes from the output directory, if set to false it keeps all the cubes of the WSclean + SoFiA iterations.
+    If set to true, WSClean + SoFiA intermediate-cubes are deleted from the output directory.
+If set to false, WSClean + SoFiA intermediate-cubes are retained in the output directory.

   **wscl_user_clean_mask**

     *str*, *optional*, *default = ' '*

-    WSclean user clean mask for first WSclean + SoFiA iteration (give filename, to be located in the output/masking folder).
+    User-provided WSClean clean-mask for the first WSClean + SoFiA iteration (i.e. give the filename of the clean-mask, which is to be located in the output/masking folder).

   **wscl_auto_mask**

     *float*, *optional*, *default = 10*

-    Used only during the first WSclean iteration.
-Clean blindly down to a threshold given by this parameter (in  units of the noise), then clean again the already cleaned pixels down to the parameter wscl_auto_threshold.
+    Cleaning threshold used only during the first iteration of WSClean.
+This is given as the number of sigma_rms to be cleaned down to, where sigma_rms is the noise level estimated by WSClean from the residual image before the start of every major deconvolution iteration.
+WSClean will clean blindly down to this threshold (wscl_auto_mask), before switching to the auto-threshold set via wscl_auto_threshold.

   **wscl_auto_threshold**

     *float*, *optional*, *default = 0.5*

-    WSclean cleaning threshold in units of the noise.
+    Cleaning threshold used for subsequent iterations of WSClean.
+This is given as the number of sigma_rms to be cleaned down to, where sigma_rms is the noise level estimated by WSClean from the residual image before the start of every major deconvolution iteration.

   **wscl_make_cube**

     *bool*, *optional*, *default = True*

-    If set to true the output of WSclean is a data cube, if set to false the output is one .FITS image per spectral channel.
+    If set to true, the output of WSClean is a data cube.
+If set to false, the output is one .FITS image per spectral channel.

   **wscl_no_update_mod**

     *bool*, *optional*, *default = True*

-    If set to true, WSclean will not store the line clean model in MODEL_DATA.
+    If set to true, WSClean will not store the line clean model in MODEL_DATA.

   **wscl_multi_scale**

     *bool*, *optional*, *default = False*

-    Switch on WSclean multiscale cleaning.
+    Switch on WSClean multiscale cleaning.

   **wscl_multi_scale_scales**

     *list* *of int*, *optional*, *default = 0, 10, 20, 30*

-    List of scales of WSclean multiscale in units of pixels.
+    List of scales for WSClean multiscale, in units of pixels.
 Only used is wscl_multi_scale is set to True.

   **wscl_multi_scale_bias**

     *float*, *optional*, *default = 0.6*

-    Parameter to set the bias towards larger scales during multi-scale cleaning.
-A lower bias will give preference to larger scales.
+    Parameter to set the bias during multiscale cleaning, where a lower bias will give preference to larger angular scales.

   **casa_threshold**

     *str*, *optional*, *default = 10mJy*

-    Flux level to stop CASA cleaning.
+    Flux-density level to stop CASA cleaning.
 It must include units, e.g. '1.0mJy'.

   **casa_port2fits**